 To learn more about what great leaders have in common, explore my personal leadership model, the ConantLeadership Flywheel.

-Or, join me at one of my upcoming boot camps where I’ll personally impart practical lessons you can put to work on Monday morning, both at the 2-day intensive kickstart session in Philadelphia PA, and in the year of personal mentorship and coaching with me that follows.
+Or, join me at one of my upcoming boot camps where I’ll personally impart practical lessons you can put to work on Monday morning, both at the 2-day intensive kickstart session, and in the months of personal mentorship and coaching with me that follows.
 Learn more.